 - sedentary lifestyle and the appearance of being overweight,

-are detrimental to quality of life creating new health problems to take into account.
+are detrimental to the quality of life creating new health problems to take into account.

 Dietary supplements to improve physical appearance

-Kinds of dietary supplements are used to improve physical appearance, such as facial skin or body musculature.
+Kinds of dietary supplements are used to improve physical appearances, such as facial skin or body musculature.

 Indeed, strong and muscular bodies are gradually becoming the norm in China.
 The proliferation of content on social networks that enhances the benefits of healthy and disease-free supplements further encourages this trend.

-In addition, this kind of dietary supplements are in line with the trend of “nutricosmetics”, a neologism used in the cosmetics industry for foods that improve appearance.
-They promise a detoxification of the body, beneficial effects on skin, hair, nails, fight weight and cellulite.
+In addition, this kind of a dietary supplement is in line with the trend of “nutricosmetics”, a neologism used in the cosmetics industry for foods that improve appearance.
+They promise detoxification of the body, beneficial effects on skin, hair, nails, fight weight and cellulite.

 Whar are the main dietary supplements sold in China?

-Some dietary supplement products allow consumer’s immune system and memory being fortified, blood is regulated, sleep quality is enhanced, and organs are protected.
-Other kinds of products can help people to lose weight, have a clear skin or have higher bone density.
+Some dietary supplement products allow consumer’s immune systems and memory to be fortified, blood is regulated, sleep quality is enhanced, and organs are protected.
+Other kinds of products can help people to lose weight, have clear skin, or have higher bone density.

 In China, the most valued dietary supplements are those with functions over the immune system and account for 27% of sales.
 However, as we said before, new trends are coming up like dietary supplements to improve physical appearance.